 He waited at the office, writing reports and going through his phones.

-“I am really sorry Mr, Femi, the meeting took too long,” Idara said.
+“I am really sorry Mr. Femi, the meeting lasted longer than expected,” Idara said.

-“Yes, I know of that,” he said and put off his laptop.
-Idara rushed to his table and packed all the files, piling them up by the side of the table.
-She had expected her boss to say something about the girl she had picked in the afternoon, but he’d rather added;
+“Yes, I know about that,” Femi responded as he switched off his laptop.
+Idara rushed to his table.
+She picked up all the files; piling them up by the side of the table.
+She half expected her boss to say something about the girl she had picked in the afternoon but rather, he added,

-“I will be leaving for Eko Atlantis at 9 a.m tomorrow.
+“I will be leaving for Eko Atlantic at 9 a.m tomorrow.
 I will be speaking at a conference,” he said, walking out of the office and slamming the door.

-Idara went back home that night, thinking about what food to eat.
+Idara went back home that night, thinking about what to eat.
 She hadn’t cooked in her new house since she moved in.
-Her pots were still in the carton they came in.
-As she walked into her sitting room and settled on the couch, she remembered she hadn’t had the time to send money to her mother, and November was ending soon.
-She couldn’t wait for December to come so that she could go home and be with her family in Uyo.
+Her pots were still packed in the carton they came in.
+As she walked into her sitting room and settled on the couch, she remembered she hadn’t had the time to even send money to her mother and the month would be ending soon.
+Idara sighed.
+She couldn’t wait for December so that she could go home and be with her family in Uyo.

-The next day at work, after the conference at Eko, Femi ordered Idara to go pick someone again at Tiana’s place.
+The next day after the conference at Eko, Femi ordered Idara to go pick someone again at Tanna’s place.

 “Bring her here to Eko,” he said.